 A grantor may also appoint a corporate attorney (e.g., a financial institution) which must disclose its fees in writing to the grantor before the grantor signs an enduring power of attorney.

 The person who acts as attorney is responsible to the grantor for making decisions about his or her financial affairs.
 The attorney must act honestly, in good faith, in the best interests of the grantor, and with the care reasonably expected of a person with the attorney's experience and expertise.

-Attorneys are allowed to charge a reasonable fee for their services.
+Attorneys are allowed to charge a fee for their services as set out in the EPA, as set by the court, or in line with the fee schedule in the Regulations.
 An attorney who charges a fee must provide an annual accounting to:

 Even if an attorney does not charge a fee for services, the attorney has a duty to account to the grantor upon request.
 The grantor or, if the grantor lacks capacity, a person named by the grantor in the EPA or, if no person is named, an adult family member of the grantor may request an accounting at any time.
-If an accounting is not provided, any interested person may ask the Public Guardian and Trustee to direct the attorney to provide an accounting.
+If an accounting is not provided, any interested person may ask the Public Guardian and Trustee to direct the attorney to provide an accounting and may carry out an investigation to ensure the accuracy of the accounting.
 If the Public Guardian and Trustee does not direct the attorney to provide an accounting or the attorney does not do so, the grantor or, if the grantor lacks capacity, another interested person, or the Public Guardian and Trustee, may apply to the Court of Queen's Bench to direct the attorney to provide an accounting.

 A grantor can cancel an enduring power of attorney